Dox-Box/Juno3DEngine/README.md

 # 3D Rendering on Linux, Windows, and macOS
-This engine can be used for physics simulations, or as a tool for 3D game development.
+This engine can be used for physics simulations, or for other 3D applications.
 <br />Compatibile with Linux, Windows, and macOS <br />